-In Victoria, 54 of 79 local governments offer household garden organics collection services that cover 68% of Victorian households.
+In Victoria, 54 of 79 local governments offer household garden organics collection services that cover 68 per cent of Victorian households.
 The majority of councils that do not offer a kerbside garden organics service are based in regional areas where such a service would be either unnecessary or economically unviable.

-Of the total amount collected, almost 100% was processed – less than 1% was not and this is likely sent to landfill or burnt due to contamination or limited access opportunities to a garden organics processing facility.
+Of the total amount collected, almost 100 per cent was processed – less than 1 per cent was not and this is likely sent to landfill or burnt due to contamination or limited access opportunities to a garden organics processing facility.

 Figure 1 shows that since the Victorian Local Government Annual Waste Services Report began in 2001–02, household garden organics collection has more than tripled.
 During this time, there has been an expansion of the three bin system to a small bin for garbage, one large bin for recyclables and another large bin for garden organics.
 As a result, this has encouraged households to divert garden organics from landfill.